pingcap/docs-cn/character-set-and-collation.md

 If an expression involves multiple clauses of different collations, you need to infer the collation used in the calculation.
 The rules are as follows:

 + The coercibility value of the explicit `COLLATE` clause is `0`.
 + If the collations of two strings are incompatible, the coercibility value of the concatenation of two strings with different collations is `1`.
-Currently, all implemented collations are compatible with each other.
 + The collation of the column, `CAST()`, `CONVERT()`, or `BINARY()` has a coercibility value of `2`.
 + The system constant (the string returned by `USER ()` or `VERSION ()`) has a coercibility value of `3`.
 + The coercibility value of constants is `4`.